-Diesel storage facilities have been established within the surface facilities area of the Third Entry Underground, the Pit Top Services Area, Open Cut Contractors area and the Western Underground Surface Facilities Area.
-Each of these facilities comprise of one or more above ground tanks and each is compliant with Australian Standard AS1940 - The Storage and Handling of Flammable and Combustible Liquids.
+Diesel storage facilities have been established within the surface facilities area of the Third Entry Underground, the Pit Top Services Area, Open Cut Contractors area, Open Cut Workshop area and the Western Underground Surface Facilities Area.
+Each of these facilities comprise of one or more above ground tanks and each is compliant with Australian Standard AS1940-2004 - The Storage and Handling of Flammable and Combustible Liquids.
 Bulk diesel is delivered by a suitably licenced fuel delivery contractor as required.